-16. Using Your Own Equipment (BYOD) either remotely or on the College Network
+16. Using Your Own Equipment on the Network (BYOD)

-- This section of the Acceptable Use Policy describes key requirements for use of any device you own (e.g., tablet, laptop, mobile phone) on college premises, using college infrastructure or connecting remotely. - In using your own device to access college data, you are accepting this policy. - The College cannot allow electrically unsafe devices to use its premises &, from time to time, may test devices brought in by users. - The College cannot accept responsibility for the security, safety or operation of your own device.
-You must, therefore, familiarise yourself sufficiently to manage your device securely & safely. - When connecting to the college network, a limited degree of scanning for security reasons is required.
-Additionally, in exceptional circumstances, the College may require access to staff-owned devices in order to retrieve college-related data or information (which remains the property of the College). - It remains your responsibility to keep your device secure. - Where you use your own device, the College does not guarantee that you will be able to use every online or networked facility it provides to its own equipment (one reason for this is that you may have non-standard or unsupported software and operating systems). - The College reserves the right to prevent access by specific devices to college systems.
+- This section of the Acceptable Use Policy describes key requirements for use of any device you own (e.g. tablet, laptop, mobile phone) on college premises & using college infrastructure. - In using your own device at college, you are accepting this policy. - The College cannot accept responsibility for the security, safety, or operation of your own device.
+You must, therefore, familiarise yourself sufficiently to manage your device securely & safely. - When connecting to the college network, a limited degree of scanning for security reasons is required. - It remains your responsibility to keep your device secure. - Where you use your own device, the College does not guarantee that you will be able to use every online or networked facility it provides to its users (one reason for this is that you may have non-standard or unsupported software). - The College reserves the right to prevent access by specific devices to college systems.

-- Ensure your device is safe to use: - Any equipment linked to your device is used in a way that protects other people's safety (there should be no trailing cables & kit should not block access, for example). - If you see any other person's equipment that appears to be unsafe you should bring this to the attention of appropriate staff. - Ensure your device is secure: - The machine must be password protected.
+- Ensure your device is safe to use: - Any equipment linked to your device is used in a way that protects other people's safety (there should be no trailing cables & kit should not block access, for example). - Ensure your device is secure: - The machine must be password protected.
 If you should lose your device, you must change all college-related passwords at the earliest possible opportunity (you are advised to do the same for personal systems accessed from the device).
-You should also inform ICT Services of the loss. - Up to date Anti malware software must be installed on your device before connecting it to the College network or accessing college data. - Updates related to the security of software & operating systems on your device are kept up to date and installed with 14 days of their release. - You should ensure that the device locks if left inactive for a period of time & that entry of the password is required for it to unlock. - The device has its firewall turned on. - You take all steps to protect your device from theft or damage. - You should also ensure that all use of your device complies with the guidance on esafety, copyright, data protection & handling of sensitive information referred to in other sections of this Acceptable Use Policy. - To assist with protecting data, you should keep personal data & communications separate from college data.
+You should also inform your tutor. - o Anti-virus software is installed & is up to date.

+- Updates related to the security of software & operating systems on your device are kept up to date. - You should ensure that the device locks if left inactive for a period of time & that entry of the password is required for it to unlock. - You take all steps to protect your device from theft or damage. - You have insured your device (& that use at college is covered). - You should also ensure that all use of your device complies with the guidance on e-safety, copyright, data protection & handling of sensitive information referred to in other sections of this Acceptable Use Policy. - To assist with protecting data, you should keep personal data & communications separate from college data.
 This can be achieved in different ways dependent on your device.
-Note that certain college data, such as sensitive information, should never be stored on your own device. - Scan any transferrable media that you may be given by someone else for malware.

-- Do not save any personal or sensitive data on the device.
-Choose to work exclusively using web versions of products to ensure local copies of data do not exist on the personal device.
-When you need to save files make sure you are using Office 365 on the web. - Use your device when on college premises in a manner that accords with both the spirit & letter of the Acceptable Use Policy.
+Note that certain college data, such as sensitive information, should never be stored on your own device. - Scan any transferrable media that you may be given by someone else for viruses, malware or other malicious software. - Check your device & delete copies of attachments to emails such as spreadsheets & data as soon as you have finished with them; limit the number of emails & other information that you sync to your device. - When you need to save files, make sure you are using Office 365. - Use your device when on college premises in a manner that accords with both the spirit & letter of the Acceptable Use Policy.